buddylasta/first-website/README.md

 ### Github Pages

 - First create a CNAME record in your DNS settings that points your subdomain to (user).github.io.
 Then point A records to github's servers.
 [Here is the guide](docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site).
-In my case, my DNS settings are on squarespace and I had to point them to my github user.

--
+- Create a branch dedicated to your website.
+I created gh-pages.
+Then make sure the html file you want to use for your site is in the root directory.

+- Your website is now ready to go.
+Make sure you test it out on different browsers!

 ### To Do List

 - figure out how to add additional pages (i.e. buddylasta.com/podcast)
+- add favicon
+- add light/dark mode